 Growth hormone levels are increased by sleep, stress, exercise and low glucose levels in the blood.
 They also increase around the time of puberty.
 Growth hormone release is lowered in pregnancy and if the brain senses high levels of growth hormone or insulin-like growth factors already in the blood.

 Growth hormone levels increase during childhood and peak during puberty.
 In this phase of development, growth hormone promotes the growth of bone and cartilage.
 Throughout life, growth hormone regulates the fat, muscle, tissue and bone in our bodies, and other aspects of our metabolism such as insulin action and blood sugar levels.
+It also contributes to general brain health.
 Growth hormone levels naturally reduce from middle age onward.

 As a person gets older their pituitary gland stops producing the hormones that are needed to remain vital and youthful.
 HGH therapy can be used to replace those lost hormones.
 Here are several HGH benefits you will enjoy if you opt for a good HGH releaser supplement.